 We are therefore required to publish an updated Equality Mainstreaming report for the period 2021-25.

 The development of the Equality Mainstreaming Report 2021-25 has taken account of the work that we have undertaken on equalities over the past four years and the legislative, economic and social changes, both locally and nationally, that have impacted on equality matters.
 We have been looking at progress in taking forward the eight equality outcomes contained within the 2017-21 Equality Mainstreaming Report and embedding equalities in our policies, processes and work practices.

 The report lists our Equality Outcomes, and describes how we are considering equality in our work as:

 - an employer

-By the use of many examples the report demonstrates why it is important to mainstream equality and in doing so the benefits that it can bring.
-Progress against the Equality Outcomes is reported along with details on mainstreaming the equality duty in Education and as an employer which are specific requirements for reporting in the equalities legislation.
+The report demonstrates why it is important to mainstream equality and in doing so the benefits that it can bring.
+Progress against the Equality Outcomes is reported along with details on mainstreaming the equality duty in Education, as an employer and by the Scottish Borders Licensing Board, which are specific requirements for reporting in the equalities legislation.

-The Equality Mainstreaming Report concludes that the equality outcomes set during 2013-2017 are still relevant and should be maintained.
-A set of high level actions together with performance indicators have been produced to facilitate further progress in embedding equalities within the Council for the period 2017-2021.
+The Equality Mainstreaming Report concludes that the equality outcomes set during 2017-21 are still relevant and should be maintained.
+A set of high level actions together with performance indicators have been produced to facilitate further progress in embedding equalities for the period 2021-25.